 It is amazing to me how much I have evolved since I first began this blog over two years ago.
 I look at some of my early posts and they are almost embarrassing.
 The photography, the writing, the editing.
 Yikes.
 Those early posts weren’t monetized.
 The SEO was really poor.
 What’s the old saying?
 “You don’t know what you don’t know.”
 After two years of blogging, I can look back at those early posts and see all my mistakes and shortcomings.
 It happens to everyone.
 The key is to go back and refresh old posts.

 Update the SEO.
 Play around with better blog post titles.
 Update photos and graphics.
 Create fresh pins for Pinterest.
 Add new information.
 Link to other, newer related posts.
 Add freebies like printables and digital downloads.
 Check for dead or missing links.
-Link or promote products in your shop.
+Link to or promote products in your shop.
 Updating these things will help broaden your exposure, audience, and revenue.
 My advice is to try to set aside an hour or so a week to refreshing old posts.

 You May Not Be Protecting Yourself